EricOropezaelwood/data-analysis/README.md

-# Data Analysis in R
+# Data Analysis

 ![Art](./assets/art.png)

 ## Purpose
-The goal is to share my exploration of using R to work on Data Projects
+The goal is to share my exploration of using statistics to work on Data Projects

 #### NFL
 [NFL projects](./nfl/README.md)